legion-gaming/valheim-modpack/README.md

 # Legion Gaming Modpack

 Modpack for Legion Gaming private server.
-(Season 1)

 # Changelog

+## Release 4.0.0

+Pruned out non-functioning plugins as a result of the Mistlands update.
+Also, I've decided to keep my server private for friends only for the moment.

 ## Release 3.0.4